TheDreamLabUK/logseqSpringThing/docs/api/websocket.md

 6. Server sends: `{"type": "updatesStarted", "timestamp": <timestamp>}`
 7. Server sends: `{"type": "loading", "message": "Calculating initial layout..."}` (if applicable)

+### Authentication Requirements

+WebSocket connections may require authentication depending on the server configuration:

+1. **Session-based Auth**: If the user has an active Nostr session, the session cookie is sent during the WebSocket handshake
+2. **Token-based Auth**: Authentication tokens can be passed via query parameters: `wss://your-domain/wss?token=<session-token>`
+3. **Public Access**: Some deployments may allow unauthenticated WebSocket connections with limited features

 ## Authentication

 Authentication for WebSocket connections in LogseqXR is primarily handled during the initial HTTP handshake that upgrades to a WebSocket connection.
 This means that user authentication (e.g., via Nostr) should occur before or during the establishment of the WebSocket connection, typically through standard HTTP mechanisms (like cookies or authorization headers).
 The server's `socket_flow_handler.rs` does not process an explicit `{"type": "auth", "token": "..."}` message over the WebSocket itself.